hauke96/the-green-spot/content/posts/dove-gose-elbe-rebel-2k/index.en.md

 * The seat in my rented Rebel 2K (which was the old variant, s. above) was a bit low and the paddle therefore a bit too short: It was only 220cm / 86.6in long, so if you sit not so high, you probably need something like 230-240cm / 90.5-95.5in.

-[^1]: More in the wikipedia articles about the [Dove](https://en.wikipedia.org/wiki/Dove_Elbe) and [Gose Elbe](https://en.wikipedia.org/wiki/Gose_Elbe) (however the German articles are much more detailed).
+[^1]: More in the Wikipedia articles about the [Dove](https://en.wikipedia.org/wiki/Dove_Elbe) and [Gose Elbe](https://en.wikipedia.org/wiki/Gose_Elbe) (however the German articles are much more detailed).
-[^2]: Here the [wikipedia](https://de.wikipedia.org/wiki/Naturschutzgebiet_Die_Reit) (unfortunately German only) offers a lot of interesing information: Did you know there's a hiking trail through the Reit area?
+[^2]: Here the [wikipedia](https://de.wikipedia.org/wiki/Naturschutzgebiet_Die_Reit) (unfortunately German only) offers a lot of interesting information: Did you know there's a hiking trail through the Reit area?
 Well, me neither.
-What would we just do without wikipedia?
+What would we just do without Wikipedia?